jbaranski/TossFile/README.md

 2. Extract the zip into a folder
 3. Copy the folder to `<SUBLIME_TEXT_HOME>/Data/Packages/`

-After install add some paths to your settings (see below) and now you're ready to go.
+After install add some paths to your settings (see below) and now you're ready to go

 # Settings
-NOTE: It's better to ALWAYS use a trailing slash to end the path source / destination you list
+It's better to ALWAYS use a trailing slash to end the path source / destination you list

 *nix
 ```